-To explain mariner behaviour and the consequences of fatigue on work performance, previous investigations have often turned to other transportation industries (4).
-Specifically, maritime pilotage researchers often turn to the aviation industry for guidance regarding what factors may influence pilot performance (4) due to perceived similarities in the respective roles (e.g., highly specialised knowledge).
-Aviation researchers have previously demonstrated that there are many factors that contribute towards pilot fatigue, including the duration (e.g., 2 to 12 hours), and the irregular hours of shift work (e.g., 2am to 6am: 12; 13).
-Moreover, aviation pilots also experience cognitive dysfunction, emotional disturbance, boredom, and altered sleeping arrangements when flying a long-haul flight (14).
-To cope with such symptoms, aviation research has revealed that active coping, mental withdrawal, and co-worker communication were key strategies employed by pilots (14).
+To explain mariner behaviour and the consequences of fatigue on work performance, previous investigations have often turned to other transportation industries [4].
+Specifically, maritime pilotage researchers often turn to the aviation industry for guidance regarding what factors may influence pilot performance [4] due to perceived similarities in the respective roles (e.g., highly specialised knowledge).
+Aviation researchers have previously demonstrated that there are many factors that contribute towards pilot fatigue, including the duration (e.g., 2-12 h), and the irregular hours of shift work (e.g., 2 am to 6 am [12, 13]).
+Moreover, aviation pilots also experience cognitive dysfunction, emotional disturbance, boredom, and altered sleeping arrangements when flying a long-haul flight [14].
+To cope with such symptoms, aviation research has revealed that active coping, mental withdrawal, and co-worker communication were key strategies employed by pilots [14].
 Collectively, this research highlights the various factors that impact on fatigue and the various strategies employed to overcome fatigue by individuals in a highly stressful and demanding occupation.
 Whether maritime pilots experience similar performance decrements as a consequence of task workload and duration on performance remains to be investigated.

-To date, much of the available maritime literature documents the fatigue and sleepiness experienced by permanent crew members (5), not maritime pilots.
+To date, much of the available maritime literature documents the fatigue and sleepiness experienced by permanent crew members [5], not maritime pilots.
 Moreover, the strategies maritime pilots employ to cope with the onset of fatigue are also unknown.
-Therefore, the aim of the current study was to firstly compare self-reported symptoms of fatigue in maritime pilots with aviation pilots as reported by Petrie and Dawson (14); and secondly to identify whether the coping strategies they employ to manage fatigue were consistent with aviation pilots, particularly when higher levels of fatigue were reported.
+Therefore, the aim of the current study was to firstly compare self-reported symptoms of fatigue in maritime pilots with aviation pilots as reported by Petrie and Dawson [14]; and secondly to identify whether the coping strategies they employ to manage fatigue were consistent with aviation pilots, particularly when higher levels of fatigue were reported.
 It was anticipated that some differences in fatigue symptoms and coping strategies would be evident between maritime and aviation pilots due to different situational demands.

-METHODS
+MATERIALS AND METHODS